jav-ed/phd_Thesis_Writing/2_Wr/0_Prerequire/2_Thanks.typ

 The desire is to get His forgiveness, His guidance, His rahma ($~$ mercy), His contentment and good news from Him.

 You can call Him how you like, the most beautiful names are His.

+// -------------------------------------------------------------------------- //

+The authors gratefully acknowledge the computing time made available to them on the high-performance computer at the NHR Center of TU Dresden.
+This center is jointly supported by the Federal Ministry of Education and Research and the state governments participating in the NHR (www.nhr-verein.de/unsere-partner).